-CSE 1.4 is implemented mainly in C++, and Java is used for batch problem running implementation.
+CSE 1.5 is implemented mainly in C++, and Java is used for batch problem running implementation.
 A shared data structure is used for constants and shared variables storage.
 In addition, special data structure is designed for property description of clause, literal and term, so that it can support the multiple strategy mode.
 E prover is used for clausification of FOF problems, and then TPTP4X is applied to convert the CNF format into TPTP format.

-CSE 1.4 has made some improvements compared to CSE 1.3, and so we expect a better performance in this year's competition.
+CSE 1.5 has made some improvements compared to CSE 1.4, and so we expect a better performance in this year's competition.

-Acknowledgement: Development of CSE 1.4 has been partially supported by the National Natural Science Foundation of China (NSFC) (Grant No.61673320) and The General Research Project of Jiangxi Education Department (Grant No. GJJ200818).
+Acknowledgement: Development of CSE 1.5 has been partially supported by the General Research Project of Jiangxi Education Department (Grant No. GJJ200818).

-7.2 CSE_E 1.3
+7.2 CSE\E 1.4